ComputationalRadiationPhysics/isaac/INSTALL.md

 `mpirun -c N ./example_KIND` with the number of instances `N` and `KIND` being `cuda` or `alpaka`.
 To exit the example, use the client or ctrl+C.

+### Versions

+ISAAC has three different more or less independent (!) version strings.
+The server and the library both have versions consisting of the

+* major version number which is increased if the API compatibility is broken to older versions,
+* minor version number, which indicates new features, but does not break code not using these new features, and
+* patch version number, which is mostly for small bug fixes, but does not change much about the behaviour.

+These version numbers are important if you want to use the ISAAC library in your application or you want to extend the server with your own meta data or image connector.

+The last version string of isaac, the protocol version number, does only consists of two version numbers: major and minor.
+The major protocol version number must be the same for server and library.
+The minor version number my differ, but in that case not all features of the protocol may be used.

 How to use in an own application
 --------------------------------